AndroidHell/androidhell.github.io/source/_posts/2016-02-09-how-to-write-a-sonnet.markdown

 categories:
 ---

 If I am the only person who write poetry involving rhyme and meter like this, will someone pleae send help?
 I usually write free verse/free form but am taking a poetry class as an elective and have resorted to writing poetry programmatically.
-My current assignment is a Englis hsonnet and it currently looks like this"
+My current assignment is a English sonnet and it currently looks like this"

 >Derrick Shaw
 >ENGL 3306.01